kehantan/labbook/docs/protease_assay/protease_activity.rst

 NC = Negative control

-m = Gradient of substrate standard curve
+m = Gradient of product standard curve

 t = Time of incubation

 #.
 Subtratct all RFU values from negative control (0 uM of protease, only have buffer and substrate).
 #.
 Divide the value with the gradient of substrate standard curve.
 #.
-Divide the value with time, in mins (30 mins, 60 mins, 120 mins, etc.).
+Divide the value with incubation time, in mins (30 mins, 60 mins, 120 mins, etc.).

     * If the RFU values were obtained at 60 mins mark, then divide all values by 60